 For a normal result, more than 50 percent of sperm must move normally an hour after ejaculation.
 Sperm movement, or motility, is important to fertility because sperm must travel to fertilize an egg.
 An automated system analyzes the sperm for movement and rates them on a scale of 0 to 4.
 A score of 0 means the sperm are not moving, and a score of 3 or 4 represents good movement.

 A pH level should be between 7.2 and 7.8 to achieve a normal result.
 A pH level higher than 8.0 could indicate the donor has an infection.
 A result less than 7.0 could indicate the specimen is contaminated or that the man’s ejaculatory ducts are blocked.

-The volume of sperm for a normal result should be greater than 2 millimeters.
-A low sperm volume could indicate a low amount of sperm to fertilize an egg.
+The volume of semen for a normal result should be greater than 2 milliliters.
+A low semen volume could indicate a low amount of sperm to fertilize an egg.
 An excess fluid volume could also mean the amount of sperm present is diluted.

 It should take 15 to 30 minutes before semen liquefies.
 While semen is initially thick, its ability to liquefy, or turn to a watery consistency, helps sperm to move.
 If semen does not liquefy in 15 to 30 minutes, fertility could be affected.

 The sperm count in a normal semen analysis should be between 20 million to over 200 million.
 This result is also known as sperm density.
 If this number is low, conceiving can be more difficult.